dask/dask-stories/mosquito-sequencing.md

 strategies to respond to mosquito evolution.
-We have established a project to perform an initial survey of mosquito genetic diversity, by sequencing whole genomes of approximately 3,000 mosquitoes collected from field sites across 18 African countries (The Anopheles gambiae 1000 Genomes Project - www.malariagen.net/ag1000g).
+We have established a project to perform an initial survey of mosquito genetic diversity, by sequencing whole genomes of approximately 3,000 mosquitoes collected from field sites across 18 African countries, [The Anopheles gambiae 1000 Genomes Project]( www.malariagen.net/ag1000g).
 We are currently working to scale up our sequencing operations to be able to sequence ~10,000 mosquitoes per year, and to integrate genome sequencing into regular mosquito monitoring programmes across Africa and Southeast Asia.

-How does Dask help?
+### How does Dask help?

 Whole genome sequence data is a relatively large scale data resource, requiring specialised processing and analysis to extract key information, e.g., identifying genes involved in the evolution of insecticide resistance.
 We use conventional bioinformatic approaches for the initial phases of data processing (alignment, variant calling, phasing), however beyond that point we switch to interactive and exploratory analysis using Jupyter notebooks.

 Making interactive analysis of large-scale data is obviously a challenge, because inefficient code and/or use of computational resources vastly increases the time taken for any computation, destroying the ability of an analyst to explore many different possibilities within a dataset.
 Dask helps by providing an easy-to-use framework for parallelising computations, either across multiple cores on a single workstation, or across multiple nodes in a cluster.
-We have built a software package called scikit-allel to help with our genetic analyses, and use Dask within that package to parallelise a number of commonly used computations.
+We have built a software package called [scikit-allel](http://scikit-allel.readthedocs.io/en/latest/)  to help with our genetic analyses, and use Dask within that package to parallelise a number of commonly used computations.

-Why did you choose Dask?
+### Why did you choose Dask?

-Normally the transition from a serial (i.e., single-core) implementation of any given computation to a parallel (multi-core) implementation requires the code to be completely rewritten, because parallel frameworks offer a completely different API, and managing complex parallel workflows is a significant challenge.
-Dask was appealing because it provides a familiar API, with the dask.array package following the numpy API (which we were already using) relatively closely.
-Dask also handles all the complexity of constructing and running complex, multi-step computational workflows.
-Finally, Dask offers the flexibility to initially parallelise over multiple cores in a single computer via multi-threading, or without changing any code (except for a couple of lines of setup) to run on a multi-node cluster.
+Normally the transition from a serial (i.e., single-core) implementation of any given computation to a parallel (multi-core) implementation requires the code to be completely rewritten, because parallel frameworks usually offer a completely different API, and managing complex parallel workflows is a significant challenge.

+Originally Dask was appealing because it provided a familiar API, with the dask.array package following the numpy API (which we were already using) relatively closely.
+Dask also handled all the complexity of constructing and running complex, multi-step computational workflows.

+Today, we're also interested in Dask's offered flexibility to initially parallelise over multiple cores in a single computer via multi-threading, and then switch to running on a multi-node cluster with relatively little change in our code.
 Thus computations can be scaled up or down with great convenience.
-Initially we were focused on making effective use of multiple threads for working on a local computer, now as data is growing we are moving data and computation into a cloud setting and looking to make use of Dask via kubernetes.
+When we first started using Dask we were focused on making effective use of multiple threads for working on a single computer, now as data is growing we are moving data and computation into a cloud setting and looking to make use of Dask via Kubernetes.

-Pain points?
+### Pain points?

-Initially when using Dask we hit a few bugs and some of the error messages generated by Dask were very cryptic, so debugging some problems was hard.
-However both the stability of the code base and the user documentation and error messages have improved a lot recently, and the sustained investment in Dask is clearly adding a lot of value for users.
+Initially when we started using Dask in 2015 we hit a few bugs and some of the error messages generated by Dask were very cryptic, so debugging some problems was hard.
+However the stability of the code base, the user documentation, and the error messages have improved a lot recently, and the sustained investment in Dask is clearly adding a lot of value for users.

 It is still difficult to think about how to code up parallel operations over multidimensional arrays where one or more dimensions are dropped by the function being mapped over the data, but there is some inherent complexity there so probably not much Dask can do to help.

 The Dask code base itself is tidy and consistent but quite hard to get into to understand and debug issues.
 Again Dask is handling a lot of inherent complexity so maybe not much can be done.

-Technology around Dask?
+### Technology around Dask?

-We are currently working on deploying both JupyterHub and Dask on top of kubernetes in the cloud, following the approach taken in the Pangeo project.
+We are currently working on deploying both JupyterHub and Dask on top of Kubernetes in the cloud, following the approach taken in the [Pangeo project](http://pangeo-data.org/).
 We use Dask primarily through the scikit-allel package.
-We also use Dask primarily with the Zarr array storage library (in fact the original motivation for writing Zarr was to provide a storage library that enabled Dask to efficiently parallelise I/O bound computations).
+We also use Dask primarily with the [Zarr](http://zarr.readthedocs.io/en/stable/) array storage library (in fact the original motivation for writing Zarr was to provide a storage library that enabled Dask to efficiently parallelise I/O bound computations).

-Interesting in expanding to a blog post?

-Yes happy to.

-Anything else to know?
+### Anything else to know?

 Our analysis code is still quite heterogeneous, with some code making use of a bespoke approach to out-of-core computing which we developed prior to being aware of Dask, and the remainder using Dask.
 This is just a legacy of timing, with some work having started prior to knowing about Dask.
 With the stability and maturity of Dask now I am very happy to push towards full adoption.

 One cognitive shift that this requires is for users to get used to lazy (deferred) computation.
 This can be a stumbling block to start with, but is worth the effort of learning because it gives the user the ability to run larger computations.
 So I have been thinking about writing a blog post to communicate the message that we are moving towards adopting Dask wherever possible, and to give an introduction to the lazy coding style, with examples from our domain (population genomics).
 There are also still quite a few functions in scikit-allel that could be parallelised via Dask but haven’t yet been, so I still have an aspiration to work on that.
 Not sure when I’ll get to these, but hopefully conveys the intention to adopt Dask more widely and also help train people in our immediate community to use it.